 Would you like to work with children and adults and make a positive contribution to their future?
 Then you should volunteer on our teaching English project!
 As a volunteer on this project you will teach kids in a school, help teachers to teach kids, and teach adults on weekends and evenings.
 We ask you to help out with lesson planning, and you likely teach your own classes.
 You should be creative,...

 Are you interested in wildlife conservation?
 Would you like to live and work on a beautiful Costa Rican beach and meet lots of like-minded volunteers?
-Then volunteer on the Turtle Conservation project!
-You’ll volunteer on beautiful Costa Rican beaches located all over Costa Rica.
-Mainly four sea turtle species arrive at the beaches of Costa Rica: Leather Back Turtles (Dermochelys coriacea),...
+Then become a Costa Rica turtle conservation volunteer with us!
+A turtle volunteer in Costa Rica will benefit from a once in a lifetime opportunity to help the turtles and enjoy the wonderful beaches of Costa Rica.
+Mainly four sea turtle species arrive at...

 Green Life Volunteers is a local Costa Rican Volunteer Service Organization.
 We place volunteers in different projects throughout Costa Rica.
 Almost all of these projects are run by Costa Rican non-profit organizations – who are in actual need of “man-power” and know-how.